Stein, Gertrude; [McBride, Henry]

 The Making of Americans, Being A History of a Family's Progress

 Paris: Contact Editions, Three Mountains Press, 1925.
 Tall octavo, section I (of IV), one of 400 copies of the Paris issue.
 286 pages (of 928).
-Disbound, stitching intact, partially unopened.
+Disbound, stitching largely intact (last signature detached), partially unopened.
+Half-morocco chemise and slipcase.